Description: Description: Description: C:\DATA\back-up\UW\data\SEM\EBL\miao\Dec13\ring100nm11min1x37.tifA tiny diamond ring

 UW

 Modern technology has evolved to a stage such that careful manipulation of a small group of electrons, or even a single electron, is no longer a formidable task.
 Our research focuses on a particular aspect of the electrons – their spin degrees of freedom.
-We construct spin-based nanoelectronic (a.k.a., spintronic) devices with improved performances and scalability by taking advantage of the interplay between a few fundamental spin systems: magnetism, superconductivity, and the quantum spin Hall state.
-Our program has a strong emphasis on the development of novel materials, in search for an ideal platform that will take us to an era beyond silicon.
+We construct spin-and ion based nanoelectronic devices (spin-iontronics) with improved performances and scalability by taking advantage of the interplay between a few fundamental systems: magnetism, superconductivity, quantum spin Hall state, ion intercalation and channeling.
+Our program has a strong emphasis on the development of novel materials, in search for ideal platforms that will take us to an era beyond silicon and the prevailing von Neumann architectures.

 Research Interests: